-- Catchment 1: Quarry Catchment;

-- © Catchment 2: Quarry North Catchment;

-- The State of the State of the

-- © Catchment 6: Ropes Creek Tributary Catchment.
+- & Catchment 1: Quarry Catchment; - & Catchment 2: Quarry North Catchment; - & Catchment 3: Upper Angus Creek Catchment; and - & Catchment 6: Ropes Creek Tributary Catchment.

 Figure 2-2: Catchment Areas (source: BCC, 2005)

 Quarry Catchment (sub-catchment Ropes Creek)

 The Quarry Catchment is located within the northwest corner of the Employment Lands Precinct, immediately south of the M4 Motorway.
 The total catchment area is approximately 72Ha, and drains to Ropes Creek via the existing contours on the site.
 A large portion of the current catchment runoff is reduced due to the presence of the quarry.